Stock Analysis on Net

 2 Click competitor name to see calculations.

-The quarterly financial data reveal several significant trends in the company's leverage and equity position over the analyzed period.
+The financial data reveals several significant trends in debt levels, shareholders' equity positions, and associated leverage metrics over the specified periods.

 Debt to Equity (including Operating Lease Liability)